CarmenIJsebaart/Test/README.md

 This is the testing repo of Carmen IJsebaart.

-This is changed from github.
+This is changed from GitHub.

-This is changed from notepad
+This is changed from Notepad